matthewpaley/matthewpaley.github.io/_posts/2021-06-27-Music Exploration Using SpotifyR.md

         title = "Data You Can Hear",
         subtitle = "Click a point to hear the song!") + theme(legend.position = "none")

+Next, we'll add a title and subtitle to the plot.

     p1 <- ggplotly(p, tooltip="text") %>%
       layout(title = list(text = paste0('Data You Can Hear',
                                         '<br>',